-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Outdoor Education Interview b may be required.
-Bachelor of Visual Arts (AK3352) Portfolio of art work.
-Interview b may be required.
-CONJOINT PROGRAMMES - App degrees. dicants admitted to the conjoint programmes of study m CONJOINT PROGRAMMES - Applicants admitted to the conjoint programmes of study must meet the requirements for entry set by each of the component degrees.
-Applicable to all conjoint programmes: NCEA Level 3 with merit, or equivalent.
-Applicants must meet any requirements for entry set by each of the component degrees.
-Where a student is applying on completion of the first year of study in one of the component degrees, they must have an average grade of B or better in their first year courses.
+Cuanication Additional Programme Entry Requirements Selection Criteria and Processes Outdoor Education Interview ^b may be required.
+Bachelor of Visual Arts Portfolio of art work.
+Interview ^b may be required.
+(AK3352) CONJOINT PROGRAMMES - Applica ınts admitted to the conjoint programmes of study must meet CONJOINT PROGRAMMES - Applicants admitted to the conjoint programmes of study must meet the requirements for entry set by each of the component degrees.
+Applicable to all conjoint NCEA Level 3 with merit, or equivalent. programmes: Applicants must meet any requirements for entry set by each of the component degrees.